hellerve/ptolemy/done.md

 least the ones I know of).
 I really hope for more minimally invasive alternatives to this surgery to appear.

+* [Academic Citation Practice:  A Sinking Sheep?](https://blogg.hvl.no/kildebruk/wp-content/uploads/sites/42/2017/03/Rekdal2014AcademicCitation.pdf) by **Ole Bjørn Rekdal** (2014)

+A beautifully written article that highlights an important problem.
+I found the narrative more compelling than the actual hard facts, so I ironically didn’t check any of the paper’s resources—I wonder what the author would think of that.

 ### Books

 * *Abhandlung über den Ursprung der Sprache* by **Johann Gottfried Herder** (1772)